 ODM, CDISC's Operational Data Model, version 1.x will be 17 years old in October, making it a mature standard.
 ODM has come of age, and it's time for ODM to take on a bit more responsibility around here.
 Toward this end, a new XML Technologies development team has recently started work on ODMv2, a substantially updated version of ODM that breaks backwards compatibility with version 1.3.x to add a number of significant new features.
 This post highlights some areas of new development for ODMv2.
 As ODMv2 is still in the early stages of development, the scope of the project and specific features are subject to change.
-Read the latest entry from Sam Hume, Senior Director, Strategy & Innovation, CDISC.
+Read the latest entry from Sam Hume, Head of Data Exchange Technologies, CDISC.

 Stay tuned for our latest blog entries!